Tom Landry

-In addition to his record 20 consecutive winning seasons from 1966 to 1985, Landry won two Super Bowl titles (in Super Bowl VI and XII), five NFC titles, and 13 divisional titles.
-He compiled a 270–178–6 record, the fourth-most wins all-time for an NFL coach, and his 20 career playoff victories are the second most of any coach in NFL history.
+In addition to his record 20 consecutive winning seasons from 1966 to 1985, Landry won two Super Bowl titles in Super Bowl VI and XII, five NFC titles, and 13 divisional titles.
+He compiled a 270–178–6 record, the fifth-most wins all-time for an NFL coach, and his 20 career playoff victories are the third-most of any coach in NFL history.
 Landry was also named the NFL Coach of the Year in 1966 and the NFC Coach of the Year in 1975.

 From 1966 to 1982, a span of 17 years, Dallas played in 12 NFL or NFC Championship games.
 Furthermore, the Cowboys appeared in 10 NFC Championship games in the 13-year span from 1970 to 1982.
 Leading the Cowboys to three Super Bowl appearances in four years between 1975 and 1978, and five in nine years between 1970 and 1978, along with being on television more than any other NFL team, resulted in the Cowboys receiving the label of "America's Team", a title Landry did not appreciate because he felt it would bring on extra motivation from the rest of the league to compete with the Cowboys.
-He was inducted into the Pro Football Hall of Fame in 1990.
+He was inducted into the Pro Football Hall of Fame in 1990 as a head coach.

 Early life

 Born in Mission, Texas, to Ray (an auto mechanic and volunteer fireman) and Ruth (Coffman) Landry, Tom was the second of four children (Robert, Tom, Ruthie, and Jack).
 Landry's father had suffered from rheumatism, and relocated to the warmer climate of Texas from Illinois.
 Ray Landry was an athlete, making his mark locally as a pitcher and football player.
 Tom played quarterback and punter for Mission High School, where he led his team to a 12–0 record in his senior season.
-The Mission High School football stadium is named Tom Landry Stadium and is home to the Mission Eagles and Mission Patriots which also bears the Pro Football Hall of Fame logo.
+The Mission High School football stadium is named Tom Landry Stadium and is home to the Mission Eagles and Mission Patriots which also bares the Pro Football Hall of Fame logo.

 Landry attended the University of Texas at Austin as an industrial engineering major.
 Landry had given thought to enrolling at Mississippi State University, where his friend John Tripson was an All-American, but did not want to be far away from his friends and family in Texas.
 The main driving force in keeping him from enrolling at Mississippi State University was the notion that it would be too long a travel for his parents to see him play college football.